rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: ??

-MPT: If we were to back it up a stage, I could put in a statement that says we want to see what happens with WASM before we keep pushing this.
+MPT: If we were to back it up a stage, I could put in a statement that says we want to see what happens with wasm before we keep pushing this.

-YK: V8 has made it clear they are betting on WASM.
+YK: V8 has made it clear they are betting on wasm.

-BT: I think practically speaking, based on what I have heard, it would be extremely difficult to get consensus on this even after WASM has been around for a while.
+BT: I think practically speaking, based on what I have heard, it would be extremely difficult to get consensus on this even after wasm has been around for a while.

 YK: Imagine a year from now, wasm fails to get traction or adoption.
 Then woudl your answer be different.